-For the 2021 2022 academic year, all PGD classes will be counted in the students' GPAs and grades will be displayed on the students' transcripts.
+All PGD classes will be counted in the students' GPAs and grades will be displayed on the students' transcripts.
 Grades obtained in language courses will also be displayed on students' transcripts, but not counted in the students' GPAs.

 4.6.
 Registration and Add/Drop